22colors/Godot-Comic-Dialogue-Maker/README.md

 You can exchange or add any graphics in the IMAGES folder:

-- characters (use PNG files only!)
+- characters (use PNG files only: 500 x 500 pixel)
-- backgrounds (use JPG files only!)
+- backgrounds (use JPG files only: 962 x 539 pixel)
 - button in three stages
 - arrow for the button
 - progress bar